kapusadam/field-service-example/README.md

 From within Xamarin studio: Build the iOS app for iPad simulator in debug mode.

-This should create the app as: `FieldService.iOS/bin/iPhoneSimulator/Debug/FieldServiceiOS.app` with is the patch referenced by `APP_BUNDLE_PATH` if you look inside the configuration file: `config/cucumber.yml`.
+This should create the app as: `FieldService.iOS/bin/iPhoneSimulator/Debug/FieldServiceiOS.app` which is the path referenced by `APP_BUNDLE_PATH` if you look inside the configuration file: `config/cucumber.yml`.

 Run the login spec for iOS: